omega9656/learn-code/docs/learn/unit7/command-line.md

 $ cd ../../..
 ```

+Note that `.` refers to the current directory.

 You should now be in the root directory of the U7 repo.

 To go to the home directory, use: